casszhao/cass/index.md

 <img class="profile-picture" src="avatar.jpg">

-Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+I am a Postdoc researcher in the Department of Computer Science, at the University of Sheffield.
+I work with Prof. Nikos Aletras on developing explainable NLP models.
+Before my postdoc, I worked as a research assistant in the same department on building a retrieval system for public health research, funded by National Institute for Health Research.
+My PhD research applied transfer learning to hate speech detection tasks and investigated model bias.
+[GitHub](https://github.com/bk2dcradle/researcher)

 ## Research Interest